 Because of the flexibility of departmental requirements and the variety of career paths to which the major may lead, all students should confer frequently and closely with advisors.
-No courses outside the department are required for the major, but the department recommends courses in comparative literature, history, philosophy, history and criticism of the fine arts, theater, and literature in other languages.
+No courses outside the department are required for the major (although a language course is required for the Honors track–see below), but the department recommends courses in comparative literature, history, philosophy, history and criticism of the fine arts, theater, and literature in other languages.
 Students planning to go to graduate school are reminded of the importance of foreign language study.

 Completion of the university composition requirement (ENGL 150 Expository Writing or SAGES First Seminar) is a prerequisite for most English courses at the 200 level and above.